 Let's put it that way.

-They're not New Yorkers, etc., etc.
+They're not New Yorkers, et cetera, et cetera.

-Um, so anyway, we put it in an end.
+So anyway, we put it in an end.

 I'm very proud of it.

-And we had to delay the release, but we're guaranteeing for mom, if you go to Hannity.com, we have a bound edition first edition copy of the book that will be given to your mom upon the release of the book first week.
+And we had to delay the release, but we're guaranteeing for mom, if you go to Hannity.com, we have a bound edition, first edition copy of the book that will be given to your mom upon the release of the book, first week.

-Um, and it'll be identified as first edition, beautiful bound copies.
+And it'll be identified as first edition, beautiful bound copies.

-And also, but for Mother's Day, we set it up, you give her a gift certificate that she's gonna get this the first week.
+You give her a gift certificate that she's going to get this the first week.

 And it's a really beautiful gift certificate.